org-formation/aws-resource-providers/organizations/policy/docs/README.md

 #### ResourceId

-AWS CloudFormation generates a unique identifier for the organizations policy resource.
+The unique identifier (ID) of the policy.